Uncategorized

 • Frequent changes to your prescription for glasses or contacts

 Once a cataract has developed, there is no cure except to have it surgically removed.
-With a routine, outpatient surgical procedure in Cheasapeke, Virginia Beach, Our Doctors can remove the cataract using a small incision.
+With a routine, outpatient surgical procedure in Chesapeake, Virginia Beach, or Portsmouth, Our Doctors can remove the cataract using a small incision.
 A synthetic intraocular lens (IOL) is usually inserted at the time of cataract extraction to replace the focusing power of the natural lens.
 There is no average age to have cataract surgery; the time to have the procedure is when the cataract is affecting your vision enough to interfere with your normal lifestyle.

 To learn more about cataracts or to schedule a consultation for cataract surgery, contact Tidewater Eye at 757-483-0400 or website